FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 tags: Configuration
 description: "How to add a resource pack to your server to give blocks and textures a new look and feel."
 permalink: /minecraft/bedrock/configuration/resource-pack
-author: "Kuroi Jigoku & Mocabbb"
+author: "Kuroi Jigoku & Mocab"
 ---

 ## Introduction